theogpt/theogpt.github.io/hidden-side-of-christian-festivals/index.md

 We are all brethren, we can all help one another; we can aid them, as they can aid us, by kindly thought and loving memory.
 Let us then not neglect the special opportunity given to us by the Church on All Souls' Day to draw closer the bonds between the seen and the unseen.

-## PART TWO - SOME DAYS OF SPECIAL INTENT
+## Part II - Some Days of Special Interest

 ...